Updated October 27, 2023

 Your employees are your greatest ambassadors.
-If they are endorsing your product, it shows that the company is taking good care of them and they have good faith in the product too.
-Many companies provide incentives to employees for promoting their products.
-In banks, clerical staff are given monetary incentives to promote some savings schemes or mutual funds.
+If they endorse your product, it shows that the company is taking good care of them and they have good faith in the product too.
+Many companies provide incentives to employees to promote their products.
+In banks, clerical staff is given monetary incentives to promote some savings schemes or mutual funds.
 The best performers among them may be periodically recognized by giving a gold coin on a monthly or quarterly basis.

-The other referral marketing advantage is that, unlike a marketing executive or associate, there are no retainers costs involved in utilizing employees for marketing.
+The other referral marketing advantage is that, unlike a marketing executive or associate, there are no retainer costs in utilizing employees for marketing.

 Your own customers: (Referral Marketing Strategy)

-A satisfied customer is your best marketing executive, and therefore a company could tap into its rich customer database to utilize them by giving incentives for referrals.
-Citibank gives Rs 2000 per referral for credit cards to its existing customers, while Google has announced $7.50 per referral to its account holders for promoting Adwords campaigns.
+A satisfied customer is your best marketing executive; therefore, a company could tap into its rich customer database to utilize them by giving referral incentives.
+Citibank gives its existing customers Rs 2000 per referral for credit cards, while Google has announced $7.50 per referral to its account holders for promoting Adwords campaigns.
 Many top-selling magazines such as Readers’ Digest, The Week, India Today have all used referral marketing over the years to boost business.
-Sometimes, the incentive may be a collection of the best articles that have already appeared in the magazine since inception, or it could be a useful booklet that the reader can keep as a reference.
+Sometimes, the incentive may be a collection of the best articles that have already appeared in the magazine since its inception, or it could be a useful booklet that the reader can keep as a reference.

 Dropbox, a leading online file storage company, implemented a referral marketing program for its subscribers in 2009.
-In a referral marketing program, those who signed up and those who referred got free space.
-Within a year, referral accounted for more than 35% of the new business for Dropbox.
-There are several examples from the industry all over the world that have employed referral marketing –AT&T gives customers an opportunity to earn up to $575 per year through referrals.
+In a referral marketing program, those who signed up and those who were referred got free space.
+Within a year, referrals accounted for more than 35% of the new business for Dropbox.
+Several examples from the industry all over the world have employed referral marketing, e.g., AT&T allows customers to earn up to $575 per year through referrals.